PRENATAL BONDING (BINDUNGSANALYSE BY RAFFAI)*

 THE INCEPTION OF PRENATAL BONDING (BA)

-Prenatal Bonding (BA) has its origins in the early 1990s, when Dr. Jenoe Raffai, Hungary did psychoanalytic basic research with young psychiatric in-patients.
-Subsequently Raffai developed out of this a preventive method which helped mothers to create a far deeper bonding with their unborn baby than conceivable until now.
-Mothers can as well experience inner boundaries between themselves and their unborn babies, which is substantial for the emotional maturation of the baby.
+Prenatal Bonding (BA) has its origins in the early 1990s, when Dr. Jenoe Raffai, Hungary did psychoanalytic research with young psychiatric in-patients.
+Subsequently Raffai developed out of this a preventive method which helped mothers to create a far deeper bonding with their unborn baby than conceivable until now (Raffai 1995, 1998).
+Mothers can as well experience inner boundaries between themselves and their unborn babies, which is substantial for the emotional maturation of the baby (Raffai 2009)

-Raffai on his own has provided more than 4350 women with Prenatal Bonding (BA) in Hungary since more than 30 years.
-He carefully documented the outcomes by observation and found that the method has a profound effect on pregnancy and childbirth in general and on the development of the child’s personality (for details see figure 1).
+Raffai on his own has provided 4350 women with Prenatal Bonding (BA) in Hungary since about 30 years.
+He carefully documented the outcomes by observation and found that the method has an empowering effect on pregnancy and childbirth in general and on the development of the child's personality (for details see figure 1).
 Raffai noted that Prenatal Bonding (BA) is intended primarily as a facilitating process and may be applied by many professions dealing with pregnancy, giving birth and the postpartum period.

 THE METHOD OF PRENATAL BONDING (BA)

-Prenatal Bonding (BA) starts at about the 20th week of pregnancy.
-The following setting is required: The pregnant woman lies on a comfortable mattress in a relaxed position with the intention to focus on her inner perceptions, often induced by a relaxation process.
+Prenatal Bonding (BA) starts at about the 20th week of pregnancy, starting earlier can be offered.
+The following setting is required: The pregnant woman lies on a comfortable mattress in a relaxed position with the intention to focus on her inner perceptions, often induced by a guided relaxation.
 Sessions start with centering on awareness of breathing, body feelings and emotions.
-By focussing on her awareness the facilitator helps the woman to come more and more into contact with inner images, as known from dreams.
+By focussing on her awareness, the facilitator helps the woman to come more and more into contact with inner images, as known from dreams.
 Images are seen to be symbolizations of words, body feelings and emotions.
-Gradually the images become more frequent, creating a flow of information and communication between the mother and the unborn and this creates the “soul's cord”.
+Gradually the inner images become more frequent, creating a flow of information and communication between the mother and the unborn and this creates the "soul's cord".
 Mothers find out how their babies are developing, what they are feeling and needing, even about things that might be threatening or dangerous.
-It is much easier and more impressive for mothers, as well as less expensive, less invasive and less dangerous for babies to gain information this way, as compared to ultrasound or medical tests.
-The most powerful effect: Prenatal Bonding (BA) enables an inner dialogue with the unborn.
+It is much easier and more impressive for mothers, as well as less expensive, less invasive and less dangerous for babies to gain information this way, as compared to ultrasound or other medical examination (Emerson 1997).
+The most powerful effect: Prenatal Bonding (BA) enables an inner dialogue ("baby talk") with the unborn.

 IMPROVEMENTS IN THE PREGNANCY

-Raffai recommends that the pregnancy and the development of the baby has a better outcome if a inner separation between the pregnant woman and her own mother has taken place, which concerns the growth of the pregnant woman from the role of the “daughter of her mother” to the “mother of her baby”.
+Raffai recommends that the pregnancy and the development of the baby has a better outcome if an inner separation between the pregnant woman and her own mother has taken place.
+This concerns the growth of the pregnant woman from the role of the "daughter of her mother" to the "mother of her baby".
 Prior to birth a second process of separation is facilitated by a number of explicit steps.
-For example, the unborn is invited to say goodbye to the intrauterine world of his mother.
-Or the mother and baby speak separately about their recollections during the pregnancy.
+For example: The unborn is invited to say goodbye to the intrauterine world of his mother. - Or the mother and baby communicate separately about their recollections during the pregnancy.
 The story, the mother tells, is partly or sometimes completely different to the experience, the baby tells.
-This substantiates that the baby has its own mind, perceptions and experiences and makes its own decisions.
-At the end giving birth itself is simulated in a “final rehearsal” as a mental training.
+This substantiates that the baby has its own mind, perceptions and experiences and takes its own decisions.
+At the end giving birth itself is simulated in a "final rehearsal" as a mental preparation.
 The mother-to-be is invited to let go and open herself for a new step in her life, to explore inner obstacles to that new family constellation.
 So inner hindrances that could have evoked a somatic tenseness during giving birth can be eliminated a long time in advance.
 Depending on the starting point about 20 to 25 sessions are needed for the whole process of Prenatal Bonding (BA).

 EFFECTS ON THE BABY

 The important role the father has in the process of Prenatal Bonding (BA) should be emphasized.
 The research of Prenatal Bonding (BA) has proven that the unborn baby is aware of the father and significant others as well.
 So the father also has the chance for an early bonding with the unborn.
-He is important to the unborn baby right from the beginning and his role is to provide a “social womb” for his pregnant wife.
-This means creating a safe space for the pregnancy, allowing the mother to encounter the extensive changes in her womb and body and widespread changes in her life as well.
+He is important to the unborn baby right from the beginning and his role is to also provide a "social womb" for his pregnant wife.
+This means creating a safe space for the pregnancy, allowing the mother to encounter the extensive changes in her womb and body and widespread changes in her life as well (Schroth 2010).
 For that very reason the father is as well invited to participate in the sessions as often as possible.
-In addition the father is instructed to regularly have his time with the unborn baby e.g. by touching the womb and singing lullabies or poems.
+In addition, the father is instructed to regularly have his time with the unborn baby e.g. by touching the womb and singing lullabies or poems.
 In similar ways siblings are invited to contact the baby in the womb.
-Thus long before birth a counter wise familiarity is built preparing the baby's arrival in the "new world".
+Thus, long before birth a counter wise familiarity is built up preparing the baby's arrival in his "new world".

 12 COMMON RESULTS OF PRENATAL BONDING (BA)